 Your group will get to dress up in hoop skirts, waistcoats, trench coats, gun belts, garter belts, feather boas, and anything else you can find in the costume closet.
 You’ll then have your photos taken with a period-appropriate backdrop and developed in sepia for that old-timey look!
 It’s great fun for the whole family and makes for a great souvenir from your trip to Gatlinburg!

 A word of warning: Make sure you are very clear on the pricing ahead of time.
 Clarify whether the sitting fee is for the whole group or per person, how many different poses you can choose, how many prints you’ll get, and whether you can have digital copies of the photos.
-These old-timey photo studios have a tendency to advertise a very reasonable rate and then hit you with a bunch of extra charges when it comes time to pay for your photos.
+These old-timey photo studios have a tendency to advertise at a very reasonable rate.
+Then, they hit you with a bunch of extra charges when it comes time to pay for your photos.

 17. See Artwork at Arrowmont

 The historic Arrowmont School of Arts and Crafts has been educating artists and artisans for over 70 years.
 Here you will find classes and workshops on jewelry making, weaving, woodworking, ceramics, and more!
 If you really want to get a feel for Appalachia, then taking a class at Arrowmont is a great place to start.

 Of course, if you don’t have time for a workshop, seeing their art collection is reason enough to visit Arrowmont.
 The school runs five art galleries that are open to the public with pieces from local and international artists.
 Arrowmont has a permanent collection of over 1,000 works of art as well as rotating exhibits.
 You can also visit the studio of the current artist in residence.

 Arrowmont’s Art Galleries are open from 8:30 am – 5 pm Monday – Friday and from 10 am – 4 pm on Saturday.
 They are closed on Sunday.